 • Do not have any other payment plans or debts with HMRC.

-You choose how much to pay straight away and how much you want to pay each month.
-You’ll have to pay interest.
+The taxpayer can choose how much to pay immediately and how much to then pay each month.
+Interest will be added accordingly.

 VAT taxpayers

-• Plan to pay your debt off within the next 6 months.
+• Plan to pay the debt off within the next 12 months

-You cannot set up a VAT payment plan online if you’re in the Cash Accounting Scheme, Annual Accounting Scheme, or you make payments on account.
+Taxpayers cannot set up a VAT payment plan online if theyare in the Cash Accounting Scheme, Annual Accounting Scheme or make payments on account.

-What information do you need to agree a Time to Pay?
+What information do you need to agree a Time to Pay solution?

 HMRC will discuss your specific circumstances to explore: